Dalimil/Instagram-Bot/README.txt

 			- must not have these words in bio: "click, bio, link, webcam, cam, gain, snapchat, follow, followers, kik"
 			- must not have these words in name or username: "salon, sex, rental, free, follow, follower"
 			- randomly skip this acc with 10% chance (more human like behaviour)
-		- scrape for relevance:
-			- get hashtags from their posts
 		- if checks OK:
 			- if not already following:
 				- follow this account and like maximum 1 or 2 of its posts